krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     set.
 The default is not to search domain components.

 **renew_lifetime**
+    (:ref:`duration` string.)
 Sets the default renewable lifetime for initial ticket requests.
 The default value is 0.

 **safe_checksum_type**
     An integer which specifies the type of checksum to use for the